 “Look around.
-Some of these people have been cooped up in a 250 square foot studio for nine months.
-It’s not like they were pissing in mason jars and eating their own shit, but it was not, not like that.”
+Some of these people have been cooped up in a 250-square-foot studio apartment for nine months.
+It’s not like they were pissing in mason jars and eating their own shit, but it was not not like that.”

-Walking down Milwaukee Ave, my mind prepares thousands more questions.
+Walking down Milwaukee Avenue, my mind prepares thousands more questions.
 I try to suppress them, but they fall out of my mouth like a dry socket.

 Question 2: “Why are these people lined up?
 Is there a celebrity book signing?”

-Mikes answer: “No, dude they are lining up for a spot on the patio at that taco place up the street.
+Mike’s answer: “They are in line for a spot on the patio at Fred’s Tacos up the street.
 The wait can be up to three hours if you don’t have a reservation.
 Here’s the kicker, the tacos actually kind of suck.
-Luckily your boy scored reservations four months ago.”
+Luckily your boy scored reservations for us four months ago.”